oracle-livelabs/oci/peoplesoft-fullstack-dr/introduction/introduction.md

 - A standby PeopleSoft applications hosted in Phoenix region (Standby) with below PeopleSoft components.

-    - A standby Database hosted on OCI Database as a Service (DbaaS) platform / Database Cloud Service  (DBCS) with Data Guard enabled with Ashburn hosted Database
+    - A standby Database hosted on OCI Database as a Oracle Base DB Services with Data Guard enabled with Ashburn hosted Database
     - PeopleSoft Application Server domain hosted on Linux
     - PeopleSoft Process Scheduler domain hosted on Linux
     - PeopleSoft Process Scheduler domain hosted on Windows